AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-45-Angler-Phishing.md

 ## Why It Matters
 From an attacker's side, angler phishing targets people at their most vulnerable — already frustrated, already expecting contact, and already in a mindset of sharing information to get their problem resolved.
 The public nature of social media complaints makes victims easy to identify and approach at exactly the right moment.

+From a defender's side (organizations), registering and actively managing official support handles on all major platforms is critical — if you don't own @YourBrand_Support, an attacker will.
+Verifying your accounts where possible and clearly communicating your official support channels in your bio and pinned posts helps customers identify the real account.
+For individuals, always verify a support account's follower count, creation date, verification status, and whether it's linked from the brand's official website before sharing any account information.